Best Practices For Staying Safe in The Crypto Industry: Lessons From Notable Hacks.

 Gala Games Hack

-A security incident in May 2024 at Gala Games resulted from a compromised private key with minting authority.
-The attacker minted 5 billion GALA tokens, valued at over $200 million, and sold a portion before the wallet address was frozen and the remaining tokens were burned.
+A security incident at Gala Games in May 2024 resulted from a compromised private key with minting authority.
+The attacker created 5 billion GALA tokens, valued at over $200 million, and sold a portion before the wallet address was frozen and the remaining tokens were burned.

 Landmark Crypto Heists from Previous Years